Friday, June 22, 2018

 Graeme College in Grahamstown - Grade 6 Factual Text lesson

 Four teachers from this well-known boys' school are on the course this week.
 Deb was invited to do two demonstrations at Graeme College.
 The first was to a Grade 6 class using a factual text related to what they are learning about at the moment, namely Electrical Circuits.
-The lesson took placee in the library and was observed by a number of teachers and teaching students.
+The lesson took place in the library and was observed by a number of teachers and teaching students.
 The aim of the lesson was to use a factual text to teach the boys how to make notes from what they read.

 First Deb introduced the class to the topic and conducted the Preparing for Reading stage.
 This included linking the text to prior knowledge, summarising it for the class to give sequence and meaning, and reading the text to the class.